 By using unsafe impl, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the Sync and Send marker traits from the “Extensible Concurrency with the Sync and Send Traits” section of Chapter 16, and that the compiler implements these automatically if our types are composed entirely of Send and Sync types.
-If we implement a type that contains something that’s not Send or Sync, such as raw pointers, and we want to mark that type as Send or Sync, we must use unsafe.
-Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads, so we need to do those checks ourselves and indicate as such with unsafe.
+As an example, recall the Sync and Send marker traits we discussed in the section “Extensible Concurrency with the Sync and Send Traits” in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of Send and Sync types.
+If we implement a type that contains a type that is not Send or Sync, such as raw pointers, and we want to mark that type as Send or Sync, we must use unsafe.
+Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with unsafe.

+prod: check xref

 When to Use Unsafe Code

-Using unsafe to take one of these four actions isn’t wrong or even frowned upon, but it is trickier to get unsafe code correct because the compiler isn’t able to help uphold memory safety.
-When you have a reason to use unsafe code, it is possible to do so, and having the explicit unsafe annotation makes it easier to track down the source of problems if they occur.
+Using unsafe to take one of the four actions (superpowers) just discussed isn’t wrong or even frowned upon.
+But it is trickier to get unsafe code correct because the compiler can’t help uphold memory safety.
+When you have a reason to use unsafe code, you can do so, and having the explicit unsafe annotation makes it easier to track down the source of problems if they occur.

 Advanced Lifetimes

-Back in Chapter 10 in the “Validating References with Lifetimes” section, we learned how to annotate references with lifetime parameters to tell Rust how lifetimes of different references relate.
-We saw how every reference has a lifetime but, most of the time, Rust will let you elide lifetimes.
-Here we’ll look at three advanced features of lifetimes that we haven’t covered yet:
+In Chapter 10 in the section “Validating References with Lifetimes,” you learned how to annotate references with lifetime parameters to tell Rust how lifetimes of different references relate.
+You saw how every reference has a lifetime, but most of the time, Rust will let you elide lifetimes.
+Now we’ll look at three advanced features of lifetimes that we haven’t covered yet:

+prod: check xref

-Lifetime subtyping, a way to ensure that one lifetime outlives another lifetime
+Lifetime subtyping: Ensures that one lifetime outlives another lifetime

-Lifetime bounds, to specify a lifetime for a reference to a generic type
+Lifetime bounds: Specifies a lifetime for a reference to a generic type

-Trait object lifetimes, how they’re inferred, and when they need to be specified
+Inference of trait object lifetimes: How the compiler infers trait object lifetimes and when they need to be specified

 Lifetime Subtyping Ensures One Lifetime Outlives Another

-Lifetime subtyping is a way to specify that one lifetime should outlive another lifetime.
+Lifetime subtyping specifies that one lifetime should outlive another lifetime.
 To explore lifetime subtyping, imagine we want to write a parser.
-We’ll have a structure called Context that holds a reference to the string we’re parsing.
+We’ll use a structure called Context that holds a reference to the string we’re parsing.
 We’ll write a parser that will parse this string and return success or failure.
-The parser will need to borrow the context to do the parsing.
-Implementing this would look like the code in Listing 19-12, except this code doesn’t have the required lifetime annotations so it won’t compile:
+The parser will need to borrow the Context to do the parsing.
+Listing 19-12 implements this parser code, except the code doesn’t have the required lifetime annotations, so it won’t compile:

-Filename: src/lib.rs
+src/lib.rs

 struct Context(&str);